reymon359/gatsby-personal-site/content/posts/getting-started-with-graphql-and-nodejs/index.md

 ### Extras 🍍

 - [GraphQL APIs](https://github.com/APIs-guru/graphql-apis) - A list of public GraphQL APIs to test your skills or to build something with them.
-- [GraphQL: The Documentary](https://www.youtube.com/watch?v=783ccP__No8) - A 30 min video that explores the story of why and how GraphQL came to be and the impact it's having on big #tech companies worldwide, including Facebook, Twitter, Airbnb, and Github.
+- [GraphQL: The Documentary](https://www.youtube.com/watch?v=783ccP__No8) - A 30 min video that explores the story of why and how GraphQL appeared, and the impact it's having on big tech companies worldwide, including Facebook, Twitter, Airbnb, and Github.